GoogleCloudPlatform/gcsfuse/docs/semantics.md

 **Modifications**

 Inodes may be opened for writing.
 Modifications are reflected immediately in reads of the same inode by processes local to the machine using the same file system.
-After a successful fsync or a successful close, the contents of the inode are guaranteed to have been written to the Cloud Storage object with the matching name if the object's generation and meta-generation numbers still match the source generation of the inode - they may not have if there had been modifications from another actor in the meantime.
+After a successful ```fsync``` or a successful ```close```, the contents of the inode are guaranteed to have been written to the Cloud Storage object with the matching name if the object's generation and meta-generation numbers still match the source generation of the inode - they may not have if there had been modifications from another actor in the meantime.
 There are no guarantees about whether local modifications are reflected in Cloud Storage after writing but before syncing or closing.

-Modification time (stat::st_mtim on Linux) is tracked for file inodes, and can be updated in the usual way using utimes(2) or futimens(2).
+Modification time (stat::st_mtim on Linux) is tracked for file inodes, and can be updated in the usual way using ```utimes(2)``` or ```futimens(2)```.
 When dirty inodes are written out to Cloud Storage objects, mtime is stored in the custom metadata key gcsfuse_mtime in an unspecified format.

 There is one special case worth mentioning: mtime updates to unlinked inodes may be silently lost (of course content updates to these inodes will also be lost once the file is closed).